Scrooge (1951 film): Production

-Sim was Hurst's first choice to play Scrooge.
-Teresa Derrington, who played Fred's maid who gives Scrooge quiet encouragement to see Fred, said Alastair Sim was not as encouraging to her during filming, and asked her sneeringly if it was her first film role.
+Alastair Sim was Hurst's first choice to play Scrooge.
+Teresa Derrington, who played Fred's maid who gives Scrooge quiet encouragement to see Fred, said Sim was not as encouraging to her during filming, and asked her sneeringly if it was her first film role.

 Comparison with the source material

 In the film, Mrs. Dilber is the name of the charwoman, whereas in the book the woman was unnamed and the laundress was named Mrs. Dilber.
 Dilber’s role is greatly expanded in the film, to the point that her actress receives second billing in the list of cast.
 The interactions of the two charity benefactors; Scrooge's nephew; and his clerk Bob Cratchit in the office are not in the same orders as in the book.

 Samuel Wilkins who is in debt to Scrooge was not in the original book.
 The film also expands on the story by detailing Scrooge's rise as a prominent businessman.
 He was corrupted by an avaricious new mentor, Mr. Jorkin (played by Jack Warner), a character created for the film, who lured him away from the benevolent Mr. Fezziwig and also introduced him to Jacob Marley.
 When Jorkin is discovered to be an embezzler, the opportunistic Scrooge and Jacob Marley offer to compensate the company's losses on the condition that they receive control of the company for which they work – and so, Scrooge and Marley is born.

-The character of Scrooge's fiancée, named Belle in the book, and shown at the end of the Ghost of Christmas Past chapter to have become a happily-married mother of several children, is renamed Alice and is given an extra scene during the Ghost of Christmas Present sequence, where she is not married, and working at a shelter, tending to the needs of the poor.
-This has led to fan speculation that Scrooge later goes to try find her.
+The character of Scrooge's fiancée, named Belle in the book, and shown at the end of the Ghost of Christmas Past chapter to have become a happily-married mother, is renamed Alice and is given an extra scene during the Ghost of Christmas Present sequence, where she is not married, and working at a shelter, tending to the needs of the poor.
+This has led to fan speculation that Scrooge later goes to try to find her.

 The film rewrites the source material by explaining that Ebenezer's mother died giving birth to him, causing his father to resent him.
 In the book, Fan is much younger than Ebenezer, and the cause of her death is not mentioned.
 In the film, Ebenezer is younger than Fan, who dies after giving birth to his nephew, Fred, thus engendering Scrooge's estrangement from him, and causing him to resent his nephew as his father did before him.